csci110/csci110.github.io/5_PuzzlePrincess.md

 ## Updating the board array

-You need to update the board array whenever a marker is placed on the board.

-Modify the `playInSquare` programming that places a marker on the board in the `Marker` class definition.
+We need to update the board array whenever a marker is placed on the board.
+A good place to do this is in the  `playInSquare` method that places a marker on the board in the `Marker` class definition.

--[ ] First, add an assignment statement that stores `this.squareSymbol` in the array cell that corresponds to the board row and column.
-Remember how to access the `board` array, which is a property of whichever `TicTacToe` instance gets passed to the `Marker` 's constructor.
-HINT: `this.board[row][col]` won't work here because `board` is not (directly) a property of `Marker` class instances.

--[ ] Next, add a call to `TicTacToe`'s  `debugBoard()` method so that you can check the array contents.
-Same comment applies.
+- [ ] In the   `playInSquare` method of the `Marker` class definition, add a call to `TicTacToe`'s  `debugBoard()` method so that you can check the array contents.  *HINT: use a property of a property to access this method from within a different class.*

 Run the game, and test by dropping markers in various board positions.
 Verify that the debug output shows the array matching the game board.